 Students complete a minimum of 33 credits to receive the Master of Arts in Education: Professional Studies degree.
-There are four Professional Studies degree specializations:
+There are five Professional Studies degree specializations:

 General Professional Development for students interested in non-licensure programs focusing on K-12 teaching and learning or who are pursuing education-related professional goals in non-profit organizations or community agencies

 English as a Second Language (ESL)/Bilingual Education for students interested in non-licensure ESL and bilingual educational programs

 K-12 Educational Leadership for students interested in non-licensure K-12 educational leadership programs